 Pearl Harbor Now

 Pearl Harbor Today- The memorial to the USS Arizona is one of the most poignant national historic sites in the nation.
-It is now known as part of the World War II Valor in the Pacific National Monument.
+It is now known as the Pearl Harbor National Memorial.
 The memorial of the Arizona signifies the valore and honor of the men and women who died in the attack on the U.S. fleet.
 Additional memorials to other ships, as well as museums on other facets of the attack and World War II, are sited in the Pearl Harbor area and on Ford Island.
 If you wish to visit all of the museums, tours, and exhibits, it can take up to six hours.
 Other memorials are still in the works, too, including one to the men of the USS Oklahoma.

 Pearl Harbor T-Shirts and Souvenirs.

 Things You Should Not Miss